apache/servicecomb-java-chassis/archetypes/business-service-spring-boot2-starter/README.md

 ### How ServiceComb make integration with Spring Boot2
 Developers often use Spring Boot2 in the following way:
-* Java application : import `spring-boot2-starter-standalone` and set `web-application-type: none` in application.yaml then develop general application, does not contain WEB
+* Java application : import `java-chassis-spring-boot-starter-standalone` and set `web-application-type: none` in application.yaml then develop general application, does not contain WEB
-* Web application : import `spring-boot2-starter-servlet` then develop web application, also include an embedded Tomcat or Jetty server, and use Spring Web MVC framework to develop REST endpoints
+* Web application : import `java-chassis-spring-boot-starter-servlet` then develop web application, also include an embedded Tomcat or Jetty server, and use Spring Web MVC framework to develop REST endpoints

 The first way, do not need any refactoring, directly startup ServiceComb via Spring Boot.